 HOW MYID USES DATA

-MyID may use Personal Information for the following general purposes: to customize the content you see, fulfill your requests for products and services, improve our services, provide paid content, contact you, conduct research, and provide reporting for internal and external clients.
+MyID may use Personal Information for the following general purposes: to customize the content you see, fulfill your requests for products and services, improve our services, provide paid content, contact you, conduct research.

 MyID does not rent, sell, or share your Personal Information with third parties except to provide products or services you’ve previously requested, or unless we have your express permission, or under the following circumstances:

 We provide the information to trusted partners who work on behalf of or with MyID under confidentiality agreements.
 These companies may use your Personal Information to help communicate with you about news and information related to MyID.
 However, these companies do not have any independent right to share this information.

 We transfer information about you if MyID is acquired by or merged with another company.